 - i.
 The design and operation of existing and new streets in Midtown Oakville shall prioritize year-round active transportation and transit use. - ii.
 Significant active transportation, transit, and street infrastructure, as shown on Schedules C, D, L5 and L6, is necessary to support growth.
 Certain existing street or street segments shall be abandoned, realigned, widened, extended, or replaced in accordance with this Plan. - iii.
-The town may require the early conveyance of rights-of-way, prior to development, to complete the street network. - iv.
-The Town may secure rights-of-way on alignments as shown on Schedules C, D, L5 and L6 through the planning approval process, through purchase and sales agreements, or through a public land expropriation process.
+The Town and/or the Region may require the early conveyance of rights-of-way, prior to development, to complete the street network. - iv.
+The Town and/or the Region may secure rights-of-way on alignments as shown on Schedules C, D, L5 and L6 through the planning approval process, through purchase and sales agreements, or through a public land expropriation process.
 Final rights-of-way shall be consistent with Schedules C, D, L5 and L6, or otherwise be determined through detailed transportation studies, transit plans, environmental assessments where required, and the planning approval process. - v.
-The provision of future streets and other transportation infrastructure shall be coordinated as development progresses to ensure that transportation infrastructure is provided for new residents and employees in a timely manner. - vi.
-Subject to section 8.2.3, changes to the requirements, location or alignment of new transit services, streets, and active transportation facilities, as shown on Schedules C, D, L5 and L6, will not require an amendment to this Plan, provided that the general intent and purpose of this Plan is maintained. - vii.
-Development shall not preclude the provision of the planned transit and transportation network. - viii.
-Development shall contribute to the creation of a connected public street and mobility network as shown on Schedules L5 and L6 and through the following measures: - Connecting internal streets and site access points to contribute to a continuous street grid; - Creating opportunities for shared access for loading, parking and servicing, and - Developing privately or publicly-owned mid-block connections in accordance with the policies of this plan to minimize interruption of streets, pedestrian and cycling infrastructure. - ix.
+The provision of future streets and other transportation infrastructure, including bridges and underpasses, shall be subject to studies to determine final alignment and no negative environmental impact.
+Their implementation shall be coordinated as development progresses to ensure that transportation infrastructure is provided for new residents and employees in a timely manner.
+The timing of the delivery of such infrastructure shall be in accordance with the policies of this plan and/or town or public agency master plans. - v.
+Subject to section 8.2.3, changes to the requirements, location or alignment of new transit services, streets, and active transportation facilities, as shown on Schedules C, D, L5 and L6, will not require an amendment to this Plan, provided that the general intent and purpose of this Plan is maintained. - vi.
+Development shall not preclude the provision of the planned transit and transportation network. - vii.
+Development shall contribute to the creation of a connected public street and mobility network as shown on Schedules L5 and L6 and through the following measures: - Connecting internal streets and site access points to contribute to a continuous street grid; - Creating opportunities for shared access for loading, parking and servicing, and - Developing privately or publicly-owned mid-block connections in accordance with the policies of this plan to minimize interruption of streets, pedestrian and cycling infrastructure. - viii.
 Cross Avenue and the new north-south street connecting Cornwall Road to Trafalgar Road will serve as a transit route for transit services including higher-order transit (BRT/LRT) to and from the Midtown Oakville transit hub.
-Lands and services required for the transit amenities including stops will be determined through future study. - x.
+Lands and services required for the transit amenities, including stops, will be determined through future study. - ix.
 The Town will work with Halton Region and Metrolinx to: - implement the extension of the rail platform east of Trafalgar Road and improve transit passenger access from the east side of Trafalgar Road; and - implement relocation of the shared transit terminal to east of Trafalgar Road.